 4. Make it easy to measure results.

 Digital marketing is known for its ability to track results quickly and easily.
 Catalog marketing can do the same if you set it up right.
 First, know who is receiving your catalog.
 Then make sure it includes ways to identify where the lead or sale came from.
-Three good techniques include:
+Three of the best techniques include:

 - Personalized landing pages (PURLs).
 These enable you to put special identifiers on visitors to your site that will identify the catalog as the source of their visit.